skulegirl/django-allauth-sniperlinks/README.md

     Note that the context variable is cached so that each page display does not require a database query.
 The cache entry for the user is invalidated whenever a new email address for the user is added or an existing one is changed in some way.

+## Settings

+* ALLAUTH_SNIPERLINKS_VERIFICATION_SENDER
+    Set the email used to send verification senders.
+This is used when creating sniper links, see features section above for an example.

+    Defaults to `settings.DEFAULT_FROM_EMAIL`.

+* ALLAUTH_SNIPERLINKS_BANNER_ONLY_PRIMARY
+    If True, then the `unverified_email_banner` template tag will only create a banner for an unverified address if it is the primary one.
+Otherwise, multiple banners may appear for each unverified email address associated with the account.

+    Defaults to `True`.

+## Management Commands

+* `python manage.py clear_sniperlink_cache`
+    This command will clear out the sniperlink cache used by the context processor.
+It does this by incrementing a version number used for all sniperlink cache entries.
+Otherwise, all sniperlink cache entries for users have a timeout of 5 minutes.

+    This may be useful if you change the ALLAUTH_SNIPERLINKS_BANNER_ONLY_PRIMARY setting and don't want to wait for the 5 minute timeout for the banners to update.